SandpiperCI: Card Factory

 In 2019, SandpiperCI opened up three Card Factory stores in Jersey, Guernsey, and the Isle of Man.
-Card Factory offers quality and choice for all life’s moments.
-You can find an exciting selection of gifts, wrapping paper, balloons, gift bags, and much, much more.

 Checkers and Checkers Xpress

 Checkers was a small supermarket chain in the Channel Islands, which was operated by SandpiperCI.
 It was sold in 2011 to Waitrose.
 In 2017, SandpiperCI acquired the Costcutter stores which were then converted into Food Halls and Checkers Xpress.
-Checkers Xpress is SandpiperCI’s wholly-owned convenience and forecourt retailer with seven stores at key locations in both Jersey and Guernsey.
-From fresh meat and produce to everyday essentials – Checkers Xpress appeals to island residents and tourists alike.
+Checkers Xpress is SandpiperCI's wholly owned convenience and forecourt retailer with seven stores at key locations in both Jersey and Guernsey.
+These stores transferred into a separate company prior to being purchased by Morrisons to be converted to Morrisons Daily outlets during 2025.

 Costa Coffee

 SandpiperCI opened their first Costa Coffee in Jersey in 2008.
-They now operate a total of nine stores across Jersey, Guernsey, and Gibraltar, offering freshly brewed coffee, tasty meals, delicious snacks, and sweet treats.
+The division operated a total of nine stores across Jersey, Guernsey and Gibraltar but the remaining 4 outlets were sold to a U.K. company at the start of 2025.

 Crew Clothing

 In January 2013, SandpiperCI acquired and opened Crew Clothing in St Helier, Jersey, followed by a 2nd store in Guernsey.
-Crew Clothing is a British clothing retailer that specialises in offering a stylish range of clothing, shoes, and accessories.

 Hotel Chocolat

 SandpiperCI acquired and opened Hotel Chocolat in 2011.
 They now operate 3 stores across Jersey, Guernsey, and Gibraltar.
-Hotel Chocolat is a British chocolatier and cacao grower specialising in luxurious chocolate gifts & presents for every occasion.

 Iceland

 SandpiperCI opened their first Iceland store in Georgetown, Jersey in 2008.
-Due to its outstanding success, we opened a further nine Iceland stores; five in Jersey along with four in Guernsey.
-Iceland is an expert in frozen food, delivering great ideas for busy, value-conscious families.
-In the Channel Islands, all Iceland stores stock 1000s of Iceland's branded products.
-They also stock an extensive range of chilled, branded, and everyday essential products including fresh fruit and vegetables.
+Since then, they have opened a further nine Iceland stores; five in Jersey along with four in Guernsey.
+These stores also transferred to Morrisons in 2024 with the final Iceland being converted in 2025.
+Iceland stores after this date will be in different locations and operated by Alliance Supermarkets.

 iQ Apple Premium Reseller

 SandpiperCI acquired the iQ franchise in Jersey and Guernsey in 2017 and opened a further store in the Isle of Man in 2020.
-As the only Apple Premium Reseller in the Channel Islands and Isle of Man, iQ offers all the latest Apple products you know and love, along with a number of other great brands like Bose, Sonos, Marshall, Speck, and Belkin, to name but a few.
+They are the only Apple Premium Reseller in the Channel Islands and Isle of Man.

 Le Cocq's Stores

 Le Cocq's Stores were founded in Alderney in 1860 and were bought by SandpiperCI in September 2020.
 The chain is currently made up of two shops based in Le Huret, and Braye Harbour (known as Freezer Centre at The Cuttings).
+These stores are the only ones transferred to Morrisons which will retain their existing name.

 Liberty Wharf

 In 2018, SandpiperCI purchased Liberty Wharf shopping centre in St Helier, Jersey.
-Open seven days a week, Liberty Wharf is a shopping and eating destination, housed in a beautifully restored Victorian building at the gateway of St Helier and only a five-minute walk from the harbour and bus station.
+Liberty Wharf is a shopping centre housed in a restored Victorian abattoir.